beca-g/CV/README.md

 ### Drive

 I’m highly motivated, and unafraid of a challenge.
-I completed the 12-week Makers Academy coding bootcamp as a remote student which required an incredible amount discipline, focus and a large dose of self-belief.
+I completed the 12-week Makers Academy coding bootcamp as a remote student which required an incredible amount of discipline, focus and a large dose of self-belief.

 ### Communication